elviswolcott/bandersnatch-PAC/README.md

 }
 ```

-## :hammer: Build the Website ##
+## :hammer: Build the Web App ##

 - Edit `deploy-details.json` to contain the path where you will deploy the project
 - In your terminal, navigate to the project directory
-- `npm run install:web` - Downloads the dependencies _note: you only need to run this the first time the first time you build the website_
+- `npm run install:web` - Downloads the dependencies _note: you only need to run this the first time you build the web app_
-- `npm run build:web` - Builds the website to `/web/dist`
+- `npm run build:web` - Builds the web app to `/web/dist`

 ## :hammer: Build the Chrome Extension ##